hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/hailo_clip/README.md

 As default the app starts w/o enabling online test embeddings.
 This is done to speed up load time and save memory.
 It also allows to run on low memory hosts like the RPi.

 ## Prerequisites
-This example was tested on Hailo's TAPPAS rpi_v3.28.0 You'll need it installed on your system.
+This example was tested on Hailo's TAPPAS v3.28.0 and v3.28.2 (RPi version) You'll need it installed on your system.

 #### These packages are required for the CLIP